Your essential early-stage IPO checklist

 Accounting and financial reporting considerations

-Reassess materiality, and plan for any changes.
-When you go public, the users of your financial statements change, and the SEC has additional guidance on evaluating misstatements, which means some items previously deemed not material might need to be reconsidered.
+• Reassess materiality, and plan for any changes.
+When you go public, the users of your financial statements change.
+The SEC has additional guidance on evaluating misstatements, which means some items previously deemed not material might need to be reconsidered.

-Identify any Private Company Council (PCC) alternatives and re-record under GAAP applicable to public companies.
+• Identify any PCC alternatives and re-record under GAAP applicable to public companies.

-• Having an audit performed by a firm registered with the Public Company Accounting Oversight Board (PCAOB).
+• An audit must be performed by a firm registered with the Public Company Accounting Oversight Board (PCAOB).

 • The initial registration statement of a domestic emerging growth company (EGC) must include a minimum of two years of financial statements audited under PCAOB standards.